lesmana/gpl-summary-for-readmes/README.md

     ---
     > It is licensed under the GNU AGPL version 3 or later.
     6a7
-    > or use this program (modified or not) as a web service 10c11
+    > or use it as a web service
+    10c11
     < For details see https://www.gnu.org/licenses/gpl-3.0.html
     ---